Experience-Monks/math-as-code/PYTHON-README.md

 # Out: True
 ```

-Python also has set.
-You can wrap any iterable or generator with the set keyword to delete
+Python also has `set`.
+You can wrap any iterable or generator with the `set` keyword to delete
 repeats.

 ```python